Research

 Selected works in progress

-I argue that protests are instances of a larger communicative kind that I call spectacle: they involve staging striking, symbolic displays to provoke specific emotional and imaginative responses in their audience.
-Understanding the communicative structure of protests requires us to supplement speech act theory with an analysis of how protestors use the social meanings of the objects and spaces around them.
+I argue that protests are instances of a larger communicative kind that I call spectacle, in which speakers stage symbolic displays to provoke specific emotional and imaginative responses in their audience.
+Understanding the communicative structure of protests requires us to supplement speech act analyses with a framework that explains how protestors exercise their voices through the social meanings of objects and spaces.

 Rough Days and Hot Topics: Explaining Unexpected Meanings

 Adjectives like rough, heavy, hot, and rigid describe attributes of material objects.
 Why, then, can we talk about rough days, heavy conversations, hot topics, and rigid people?
-I explore semantic and pragmatic answers to this question.
+I consider some answers to this question.